smaclell/smaclell.github.io/_drafts/exterminator-5-pull-request-explosion.md

 reviews would help this problem by clearly showing how new code was to be used.

 We tried to keep some refactoring and deletions in their own pull request separate from cleaning up the duplication.
-These were some of the easiest reviews since they focus on simpler changes with one clear intent.
+These were some of the easiest reviews; they focused on a single change each and as a result were simpler than the others.

 After these code reviews were complete, I did one last scan of everything together then did one final pull request to clean up some loose ends.
 Some